Create Your Own Wellness Retreat

 - Flower Child A large, cheery café with greenery and flowers and satisfying dishes like the Mother Earth bowl or the Strawberry Fields salad.

-- Whole Sol Blend Bar Decadent-tasting frozen acai bowls, smoothies, avocado toast and cold-pressed juices all make eating healthy quick and tasty, right on Pearl Street.
+- Whole Sol Blend Bar Decadent-tasting frozen acai bowls, smoothies, avocado toast and cold-pressed juices all make eating healthy quick and tasty.

 - Wonder Cold-pressed juices, house-pressed nut milks, smoothies and ginger shots are made fresh daily here at this California-inspired juice bar on Pearl Street.